More Resources to Support Your 'Rockstar' Leadership Career

 History tells me that they mostly fumble for a bit.
 After some time, someone might think of something.
 Generally, it's an effort for them to provide an example.
 Often they've got to look on the wall for what their values are!

-Flight Centre is a company I worked with for several years.
+Flight Centre were a client I worked with for several years.
 When I first started working with them, I posed 'the' question.
 The leaders of the team I was working with, quickly provided several examples of how they had used or applied their Values, Vision, and Team Mission Statements in the past week.

 Do you think it is an accident that Flight Centre is hugely profitable?
 That they are one of the fastest-growing travel company's in the world?
 They have received many awards for being "Best Place to Work"?
 Is it sheer luck?
 I think not!